letronghoangminh/Tips_Tricks/README.md

 ## Scripting and Coding
 - Use setuid binary with C code.
+- Look for source code on Github of open source softwares and their "Security annoucements", try to enumerate the version and released date.

 ## CVE
 - Sometimes old version CVEs could work, try them if you don't have other choices.